 Law students choose to spend their summers at Schiff Hardin and associates decide to practice here because the firm has created an environment where they can both cut their own paths and be mentored.
 Many of the firm’s partners first met Schiff Hardin during on-campus interviews, first worked at the firm as summer associates, and first learned the art of deals and trial practice as associates here.
 As Professional Development Partner, Lisa Brown manages the firm’s talent development system, from the initial hiring process through the summer program and each subsequent stage of an associate’s development.
-She chairs the Law Student Recruitment Committee and is an active member of the Professional Personnel Committee, Diversity Committee, and Women’s Mentoring Group.
+She chairs the Professional Personnel Committee and is an active member of the Law Student Recruitment Committee, Diversity Committee, and the Women's Mentoring Group.

 Lisa’s mandate is to ensure that the firm’s new lawyers take full advantage of the many opportunities available to them, and that every associate has the opportunity to develop the skills and gain the experience, training, and mentoring essential to success as a partner.